History of North Korea: Internal politics

 Kim began gradually consolidating his power.
 Up to this time, North Korean politics were represented by four factions: the Yan'an faction, made up of returnees from China; the "Soviet Koreans" who were ethnic Koreans from the USSR; native Korean communists led by Pak Hon-yong; and Kim's Kapsan group who had fought guerrilla actions against Japan in the 1930s.

-When the Workers' Party Central Committee plenum opened on 30 August 1953, Choe Chang-ik made a speech attacking Kim for concentrating the power of the party and the state in his own hands as well as criticising the party line on industrialisation which ignored widespread starvation among the North Korean people.
-However, Kim neutralised the attack on him by promising to moderate the regime, promises which were never kept.
-The majority in the Central Committee voted to support Kim and also voted in favor of expelling Choe and Pak Hon-yong from the Central Committee.
-Eleven of Kim's opponents were convicted in a show trial.
-It is believed that all were executed.
-A major purge of the KWP followed, with members originating from South Korea being expelled.

 Pak Hon-yong, party vice chairman and Foreign Minister of the DPRK, was blamed for the failure of the southern population to support North Korea during the war, was dismissed from his positions in 1953, and was executed after a show trial in 1955.

 The Party Congress in 1956 indicated the transformation that the party had undergone.
 Most members of other factions had lost their positions of influence.
 More than half the delegates had joined after 1950, most were under 40 years old, and most had limited formal education.

 In February 1956, Soviet leader Nikita Khrushchev made a sweeping denunciation of Stalin, which sent shock waves throughout the Communist world.
 Encouraged by this, members of the party leadership in North Korea began to criticize Kim's dictatorial leadership, personality cult, and Stalinist economic policies.
 Kim consequently purged them in the August Faction Incident.
 By 1960, 70 per cent of the members of the 1956 Central Committee were no longer in politics.